Zebra Finch vs African Grey Parrot: Complete Comparison (2026)

 Health and Lifespan Comparison

 Zebra Finch has a typical lifespan of 5-10 years, while African Grey Parrot lives approximately 40-60 years (some live 80+ years).
 Health profiles differ significantly between these birds.
-Zebra Finch is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-African Grey Parrot faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Zebra Finch is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
+African Grey Parrot faces its own health challenges including species-specific conditions.
+Total predisposition counts are similar, but the specific diseases and their management requirements differ.
 Insurance considerations differ between the two birds based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a avian veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an avian veterinarian before making their decision.

 Best for Low-Maintenance Health